Stan Rodger: Post-parliamentary career

 In December 1990, after exiting parliament, Rodger took up a position at the University of Otago as the assistant registrar and secretary of the School of Dentistry.
 He was later appointed director of the Southern Regional Health Authority (RHA) and in 1997 was appointed a member of a board of review into RHAs.
 He was a vocal critic of Sukhi Turner's performance as mayor of Dunedin and endorsed former Labour MP Clive Matthewson (and his successor as Minister of State Services) at the 1998 mayoral election.

 In 2000, Rodger was appointed chair of the review team tasked with conducting a ministerial review of the Education Review Office.
 In 2004, he was appointed deputy chairman of Transpower New Zealand.
 In 2006, he was appointed to the Electricity Commission, and he stepped down from his chairmanship role at Transpower.

 In the 2019 New Year Honours, Rodger's wife, Anne Rodger, was appointed a Member of the New Zealand Order of Merit, for services to women.

 Rodger died in Dunedin on 29 May 2022, aged 82.
+His wife, Anne Rodger, died on 30 November 2023.